magnumjs/mag.js/examples/components/README.md

 * A MagJS component is a fully functional self contained mag.module.

-* It can be executed on any matching element id html template
+* It can be executed on any matching element id html template (or node reference)

 ###Component Example